Miguel Rojas Preview, Player Props: Dodgers vs. Nationals

-On Saturday, Miguel Rojas (hitting .286 in his past 10 games) and the Los Angeles Dodgers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 4:05 PM ET.
+After batting .250 with a double, a triple, two walks and two RBI in his past 10 games, Miguel Rojas and the Los Angeles Dodgers take on the Washington Nationals (who will start Trevor Williams) at 1:35 PM ET on Sunday.

-In his previous game he had a hitless performance (0-for-3) against the Nationals.
+He had a hitless performance in his most recent game (0-for-0) against the Nationals.

 Miguel Rojas Game Info & Props vs. the Nationals